polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/life/The-Perils-of-Rushed-Learning.md

     # This will continuously create instances of FlawedClass3
 ```

 Look at all those compounded knowledge nuggets!
-They're all flawed, and they're all inheriting f
+They're all flawed, and they're all inheriting flaws!
-laws!
 It's like a family of flawed classes.
 And it's all because of that one mistake you made at the start.

 Eventually, you gotta go way back to the start to fix everything.
 It's a total time-waster.
 That's why I'm not into rushing through learning stuff.